gusmmm/data-science-intensive-care/docker-configuration.md

 - in the terminal run:
   - $ docker --version
 - you will get the version number if docker is installed and running

-## prepare your pc to do a local volume of your data
-- the local volume allows you to keep a permanent copy of your data in your machine
-- create a dedicated folder in you home directory
-  - I chose to call it dsic (data science critical care)
-    - in the terminal run:
-      - $ mkdir dsic
-- inside the dedicated folder create 2 folders.
-  - in the terminal run:
-    - $ cd dsic
-    - $ mkdir .rstudio-config
-    - $ mkdir workspace

 ## prepare your pc for version control with git
 - not described yet